Blue light glasses test: How well do your blue light glasses work?

 You can find virtually anything on the internet — including easy at-home ways to test your blue light glasses.

-These online blue light tests might be useful to check if tinted lenses block nearly 100% of blue light, but they aren’t sensitive enough to measure the blue light-filtering capacity of clear (or only lightly-tinted) blue light glasses that most people prefer.
+These online blue light tests might be useful to check if tinted lenses filter some blue light, but they aren’t sensitive enough to measure the blue-violet light-filtering capacity of clear (or only lightly-tinted) blue light glasses that most people prefer.

 The only proven way to accurately test blue light glasses is with an instrument called a spectrophotometer (also called a visible spectrometer).

-A spectrophotometer in a laboratory instrument that splits light from a full-spectrum visible light source into its component wavelengths (usually in 10-nm increments).
-A lens or other optical sample is then placed in the machine, and a detector in the spectrometer determines the exact amount of a specific wavelength or range of wavelengths of blue light that is transmitted or blocked by the lens.
+A spectrophotometer is a laboratory instrument that splits light from a full-spectrum visible light source into its component wavelengths (usually in 10-nm increments).
+A lens or other optical sample is then placed in the machine, and a detector in the spectrometer determines the exact amount of a specific wavelength or range of wavelengths of blue light that is transmitted or filtered by the lens.

-Currently, there are no national or international standards concerning how much blue light should be blocked by “blue light glasses” for safety or comfort.
+Currently, there are no national or international standards concerning how much blue light should be filtered by blue light glasses.

-But because people today spend so much time in front of blue light-emitting screens of computers and phones, they are being exposed to significantly more blue light than previous generations.
-This has many eye doctors and researchers concerned.
+But because people today spend so much time in front of the blue light-emitting screens of computers and phones, they are being exposed to significantly more blue light than previous generations.

 The challenge for lens manufacturers and eye care professionals alike is that market research has shown people prefer to wear glasses with clear lenses rather than glasses with tinted lenses.

-One example of these lenses are Eyezen lenses.
+One example of clear blue-violet light-filtering lenses is Eyezen lenses.

-Given that people are being exposed to more blue light than ever before and the long-term health effects of this increased exposure from electronic devices is still unknown, a strong case can be made that anyone who spends more than a few hours per day looking at screens should wear lenses that block some degree of blue light.
+Given that people are being exposed to more blue light than ever before, a strong case can be made that anyone who spends more than a few hours per day looking at screens can find some eye relief by wearing lenses that filter some degree of blue light.

-Often, 10% or 20% blue blocking is all you need to notice a significant improvement in visual comfort during hours of screen use, and this may be sufficient to protect your eyes from potential long-term damage.
-Also, some longer-wavelength blue light is good for you during the day, as it helps keep you alert.
+Often, 10% or 20% blue filtering is all you need to notice a significant improvement in visual comfort during hours of screen use.
+Some longer-wavelength blue-turquoise light is good for you during the day, as it can help keep you alert.

-People who suffer from more debilitating conditions like frequent headaches or ocular migraines might want to consider a higher degree of blue light protection.
+People who suffer from more debilitating conditions like frequent headaches or ocular migraines might want to consider a higher degree of blue light filtering as it might increase their comfort level.

 One thing that's all but guaranteed to strain your eyes is an out-of-date eyeglasses prescription.

 If you wear prescription glasses, always keep your lenses current with regular eye exams.
-Whether you intend to buy prescription blue light glasses or not, maintaining 20/20 vision is the perfect way to kickstart your journey toward eliminating eye strain.
+Whether you intend to buy prescription blue light glasses or not, maintaining 20/20 vision is the perfect way to kickstart your journey toward comfortable vision.

 SEE RELATED: Learn more about computer vision syndrome